sontx/config4net/README.md

 > If the configuration type that is demanding but it does not exist, an instance of this configuration type will be created and registered to the [Config](https://github.com/sontx/config4net/blob/master/Config4Net.Core/Config.cs) .

 ### Show config to UI
-Load built-in components that were implemented for native-winform.
+Loads built-in components that were implemented for native-winform.
 ``` cs
 new WinFormFlatformLoader().Load();
 ```